-859 In general:
+In general:

-Contamination controls that are low improvement priority (green) means that the contamination control is effective at meeting its objective (prevention, reduction/minimization, or detection).
-Note however that these objectives carry an "intrinsic" effectiveness from elimination being the most effective to detection being the least.
-For example, green detection-related contamination control maystill only be marginally effective at controlling contamination.
+• Contamination controls that are low improvement priority (green) means that the contamination control is effective at meeting its objective (prevention, reduction/minimization, or detection).
+Note however that these objectives carry an "intrinsic" effectiveness from elimination being the most

-- Contamination controls that are not effective (red) at meeting their objective (prevention, reduction/minimization, or detection) means that the contamination control does not work.
+- effective to detection being the least.
+For example, green detection-related contamination control may still only be marginally effective at controlling contamination. - Contamination controls that are not effective(red) at meeting its objective (prevention, reduction/minimization, or detection).
+This control does not work.
 Either it requires improvement, or it is superfluous and can be eliminated and, if needed, replaced. - Contamination controls that are medium (yellow) means that the contamination control may achieve its objective, but not reliably so.

-871 6.8.2 Repeat this process for all contamination controls.
+6.8.2 Repeat this process for all contamination controls.

-Update the dashboard (from "Create a Contamination Control Dashboard/Visual Model") to color code each contamination control according to its improvement priority level.
+Update the dashboard (from "Identify contamination controls") to color code each contamination control according to its improvement priority level.
 This color-coded model will serve as a living means to communicate risk relative to the contamination control system.
 See Figure 4 below for an example dashboard.